jharris4/html-webpack-tags-plugin/README.md

   Specifies the file extensions to use to determine if assets are style assets.
 Default is `['.css']`.

-- `assets`: `string` or `array`
+- `assets`: `string` or `array` or `object`

   Assets that will be output into your html-webpack-plugin template.

-  Only assets ending in one of the `jsExtenions` or `cssExtensions` are allowed.
-The presence of assets that do not end in these extensions will cause an error.
+  To specify just one asset, simply pass a string or object.
+To specify multiple, pass an array of strings or objects.

+  If the asset path ends in one of the `jsExtensions` or `cssExtensions` values, simply use a string value.

+  If the asset does not have a valid extension, you can instead pass an object with properties `path` and `type`, where `path` is the asset href/src and `type` is one of `js` or `css`.

 - `append`: `boolean`